Testing Simulink models

 - Testing Simulink models that contain continuous parts

 - Support of AUTOSAR signals

 - Back-to-Back regression testing concerning MIL, SIL, PIL,

 - Coverage measurement of models and code

 - Linking and tracing of requirements and tests cases

 - Debugging of Simulink models and tests

-- Tests of safety relevant software eg. according to the safety standard ISO 26262
+- Testing safety-critical software eg. according to the safety standard ISO 26262

 Copyright © www.piketec.com All rights reserved